 Snake holes are scattered amongst the mushrooms and moss growing in the rich soil of the trail.
-Mallows Bay is home to several species of snakes, such as the common watersnake, the rough green snake, and the venomous copperhead.
-They typically shelter inside tree hollows, under leaf litter, or in holes dug by rodents or other animals.
+Mallows Bay is home to a few types of snakes, like the common watersnake, the rough green snake, and the venomous copperhead.
+These snakes like to hang out in tree hollows, under leaf litter, or in holes dug by rodents or other animals.

 A venomous copperhead is one of the many snakes that can be found in Mallows Bay (Courtesy of Maryland DNR).

 Rough green snake (Stephen Hayes/Courtesy of Maryland DNR).

 A common water snake (Jeffrey Goldstein/Courtesy of Maryland DNR).